omllobet/cloud-native-workshop/README.md

 - What is Spring?
 Spring, fundamentally, is a dependency injection container.
 This detail is unimportant.
 What is important is that once Spring is aware of all the objects - _beans_ - in an application, it can provide services to them to support different use cases like persistence, web services, web applications, messaging and integration, etc.
 - Why `.jar`s and not `.war`s?
 We've found that many organizations deploy only one, not many, application to one Tomcat/Jetty/whatever.
 They need to configure things like SSL, or GZIP compression, so they end up doing that in the container itself and - because they don't want the versioned configuration for the server to drift out of sync with the code, they end up version controlling the application server artifacts as well as the application itself!
 This implies a needless barrier between dev and ops which we struggle in every other place to remove.
 - How do I access the `by-name` search endpoint?
 Follow the links! visit `http://localhost:8080/reservations` and scroll down and you'll see _links_ that connect you to related resources.
 You'll see one for `search`.
 Follow it, find the relevant finder method, and then follow its link.

-## 2. Making a Spring Boot application Production Ready

-(_Multi-day workshops only_)

-> Code complete != production ready!
-If you've ever read Michael Nygard's amazing tome, _Release It!_, then you know that the last mile between being code complete and being to production is _much_ longer than anyone ever anticipates.
-In this lab, we'll look at how Spring Boot is optimized for the continuous delivery of applications into production.

-- Add `org.springframework.boot`:`spring-boot-starter-actuator`
-- customize the `HealthEndpoint` by contributing a custom `HealthIndicator`
-- Start `./bin/graphite.sh`
-- Configure two environment variables `GRAPHITE_HOST` (`export GRAPHITE_HOST="$DOCKER_IP"`) and `GRAPHITE_PORT` (`2003`) (you may need to restart your IDE to _see_ these new environment variables)
-- Add a `GraphiteReporter` bean
-- Add `io.dropwizard.metrics`:`metrics-graphite`
-- Build an executable `.jar` (UNIX-specific) using the `<executable/>` configuration flag
-- Add the HAL browser - `org.springframework.data`:`spring-data-rest-hal-browser` and view the Actuator endpoints using that
-- Configure Maven resource filtering and the Git commit ID plugin in the `pom.xml` in all existing and subsequent `pom.xml`s, or extract out a common parent `pom.xml` that all modules may extend.
-- Add `info.build.artifact=${project.artifactId}` and `info.build.version=${project.version}`  to `application.properties`.
-- Introduce a new `@RepositoryEventHandler` and `@Component`.
-Provide handlers for `@HandleAfterCreate`, `@HandleAfterSave`, and `@HandleAfterDelete`.
-Extract common counters to a shared method
-- Add a semantic metric using `CounterService` and observe the histogram in Graphite

 ##  3. The Config Server